 Statutory requirement of the Planning (Scotland) Act 1997.
 Prepared for Scotland's city-regions.
 Provides a long term vision, spatial strategy and associated policies and proposals which set clear parameters for Local Development Plans.
-Revoked in Planning (Scotland) Act 2019, to be replaced by Regional Spatial Strategies.
+Revoked in Planning (Scotland) Act 2019, and no longer part of the statutory development plan-to-be replaced by Regional Spatial Strategies.